ungap/custom-elements-builtin/README.md

 ## Constructor Caveat

-You cannot use the `constructor` in any meaningful way if you want to ensure API consistency.
+You cannot use the `constructor` in any meaningful way if you want to ensure API consistency, **including setting properties**, which means you cannot also use `prop = value` within the class declaration, as it's not possible to reflect those, same as it's not possible to use a constructor.

 Create new elements via `document.createElement('button', {is: 'my-button'})` but do not use `new MyButton` or incompatible browsers will throw right away because they made `HTMLButtonElement` and all others not usable as classes.